Renting Out A Room In Your House: A Landlord’s Guide

 6. Screen Potential Applicants

 You want to ensure that the tenant you select can and will pay the rent on time and in full every single month.
 As such, it’s a good idea to run a full tenant screening and credit check.
-You can run a comprehensive TransUnion credit check through the Landlord Studio app.
+You can get a comprehensive TransUnion SmartMove report through Landlord Studio - free for landlords.
+The report includes a credit check, rental and eviction history, criminal background check and more.

 Your room rental agreement is a legally binding contract and is essential to protect both you and your tenant.
 It should clearly define the rules and expectations and you should make sure your renter fully understands the document before moving in.